-Using recurrent neural networks like Jordan nets or MMC nets for the control of behavior, i.e. use their output for direct control of the actuators, would mean that no online feedback was applied (Chapter 8, open loop control).
+Using recurrent neural networks like Elman/Jordan nets or MMC nets for the control of behavior, i.e. use their output for direct control of the actuators, would mean that no online feedback via the environment was applied (Chapter 8, open loop control).
 However, feedback control is helpful in a nonpredictable world.
-A complication can occur in a feedback control system, (which was not addressed in Chapter 8) when the controlled variables and the desired variables are different in nature.
-This is the case, for example, when controlling the movement of a two- (or three-) joint arm in a plane.
-Let us assume that the tip of the arm has to be moved along a trajectory given in x, y (e. g., Cartesian) coordinates of the plane (Fig. 14.6); the motor output of the system has, however, to be given in joint angles.
-Therefore, in the feedback loop, the angle values of the joints have to be transformed to position values of the tip.
-This transformation ($\alpha \rightarrow \mathbf{x}$) is called the direct kinematics (DK) and is solvable for an arbitrary number of joints.
-The x, y coordinates can then be compared with the desired coordinate values (Fig. 14.7a).
-The error signals given in Cartesian coordinates have to be transformed into angle values (joint coordinates).
-This transformation ($\mathbf{x} \rightarrow \alpha$) is called the inverse kinematics (IK).
-It is solvable if the number of degrees of freedom in workspace and jointspace is the same (e. g., two coordinates x, y; two joints α , β), but there is no general solution for the so-called redundant case.
-This occurs when the jointspace has more degrees of freedom than the workspace (Fig. 14.6b).
+A complication can occur in an open loop or closed loop control system, (which was not addressed in Chapter 8) when the controlled variables and the desired variables are different in nature.
+This can be illusztrated for the case, for example, when the task is to control the movement of a two- (or three-) joint arm in a plane.
+Let us assume that the tip of the arm has to be moved along a trajectory given in x, y (e. g., Cartesian) coordinates of the plane (Fig. 14.9) and that, within the neuronal system, the task is defined using these x-y coordinates; the motor output of the system has, however, to be given in joint angles.
+Therefore, a coordinate transformation is necessary that translates the task from x-y coordinates into angle values.
+This transformation ($\mathbf{x} \to \alpha$) is called the inverse kinematics requiring an "inverse" model (IM) of the arm.
+This task is solvable if the number of degrees of freedom in workspace and jointspace is the same (e. g., two coordinates x, y; two joints α , β, see Fig. 14.9a), but there is no general solution for the so-called redundant case.
+This occurs when the jointspace has more degrees of freedom than the workspace (Fig. 14.9b).
 In this case, a given tip position could be reached by a number of different arm configurations (α , β , γ) and therefore no unique solution is possible.
 In this event additional constraints have to be introduced.
 Examples are minimization of energy consumption or of movement time.
+The transformations considered here could be simple static transformations that concentrate only on the geometrical conditions and are then called kinematic or they might include the action of forces and are then called dynamic.
+In the following we will not regard this difference and therefore use the general term internal model.
+(Note that the term "dynamic" is used in different ways.
+In physics, as used in this section, a dynamic system deals with forces (referring to the litteral meaning of the word).
+Often, however, the term dynamic simply refers to the property of a system to depend on time as is the case for a low pass filter, for example).

-Fig. 14.6 A two-joint arm (a) and a three-joint arm (b) moving in a two dimensional (x-y) plane.
+Fig. 14.9 A two-joint arm (a) and a three-joint arm (b) moving in a two dimensional (x-y) plane.
 When the tip of the arm has to follow a given trajectory (dotted arrow), in the redundant case (b) an infinite number of joint angle combinations can solve the problem for any given position of the tip.